aws-samples/digital-rf-signal-impairment-detection/README.md

 ##### Running Scripts

-First create the directory structure to store the training data.
+First create the directory structure to store the training data for each modulation scheme.

 ```
 cd ../../data_generation/generator